mikegirl/itsinthewiki.github.io/smash/index.md

  - The first match is always a freindly and doesn't count.
  - The second match is always a warm up and doesn't count.

+### Gamepad Rules:

+ - Three stocked to a player using the gamepad requires the losing player to by the winner a [chocolate bar](choc_bar.md) of their choosing.